 Construction of the Kyoto Tower building

-The land on which Kyoto Tower now stands was formally the site of Kyoto Central Post Office which moved to its current location, just north-west of Kyoto Station, in 1961.
+The land on which Kyoto Tower stands was the site of Kyoto Central Post Office, which moved to a site just north-west of Kyoto Station in 1961.
 The decision to move the Post Office was made back in 1953 however, and at that time talk began among civic and business leaders about how best to utilize this newly opened space at the entrance to the city.
 Under the sponsorship of Kyoto’s Chamber of Commerce and Industry it was decided to set up a company to oversee the construction of a building appropriate to the area that would act as center of culture and industry and encourage tourism.
 To begin with there were no plans for a tower.

 Kyoto Tower in 1964